djgrant/nx-simple/README.md

 ## Roadmap

+- Use rootDir instead of baseUrl to direct nx-simple to source files
 - Accept SWC options https://swc.rs/docs/usage/cli#options either via options of path to swcrc
 - Accept option to specify what to do with non-publishable dependencies – error, skip, build subpackage, look for built modules in some search paths
 - Provide package.json#exports [fallback strategies](https://github.com/andrewbranch/example-subpath-exports-ts-compat)